neolovepineapple/iregnet_proposal/proposal.md

 ## Management of Coding Project

-Before submit my code, I would make sure it pass all the test in different environment.
+Before submit my code, I would make sure it passes all the tests in different environments.
 I plan to commit twice a week, depending on the specific work during that week.
 I will contact my mentor ahead of time if there is any unexpected situation.

 ## Test